1. Home

 The bracketed [operation] portion of the URL is replaced by any ONE of the following commands:

-aal_genpass: Generate new member
+aal_genpass: Generate new user

 When to use it: When there’s a purchase or opt-in from outside of AccessAlly, after you apply access tags.
 Only use this webhook when there's a chance this contact does not exist yet in AccessAlly.